-With the second quarter tax deadline quickly approaching, some taxpayers and business owners are looking to make wise money choices.
+Taxpayers and business owners are always looking to make wise money choices.

 One option to consider is adding money to your HSA (health savings account).
 In order to have an HSA, you must have a high-deductible health insurance plan, not an HMO or PPO plan.